Maine Green Independent Party: Portland Greens

 The party realizes its greatest successes in the state's largest city, Portland.
 From 2002 to 2006, the highest-ranking elected Green in the United States was John Eder, who served in the Maine House of Representatives for Portland's West End neighborhood.
-Four of the state's elected Greens are Portland officeholders, including three School Committee members, and one City Councilor.

-According to the Green Party of the United States, Portland holds the longest streak of elected Green officeholders, having Greens in office continuously since 2001.

-The first Green elected in Portland was Ben Meiklejohn in 2001, as an at-large School Committee member.
-In 2002, city voters elected their second Green, Eder to the State Legislature.
-Meiklejohn was joined on the School Committee by Stephen Spring in 2003, Jason Toothaker in 2004 (a year Meiklejohn was re-elected), Susan Hopkins in 2005 and Rebecca Minnick in 2006.

 The School Committee was once the second "Greenest" governing body in the United States, and from 2004 to 2006, significant media attention was attributed to conflicts between the committee's Greens and Democrats.
 The Greens successfully passed precedent-setting policy limiting military recruiters' access to city high schools, and were recognized by the National School Board Association.

 The Board of Trustees of the Portland Water District became the next governing body in Portland to have Green members, after Erek Gaines was elected in 2003 and David Margolis-Pineo in 2006.

 In 2006, Portland elected two under-30 Green councilors (David A. Marshall and Kevin Donoghue) in the inner city West End and East End districts.
 In 2007, John Anton was elected at-large, which brought the number of Greens on the Portland City Council to three.
-Both Anton and Donoghue later unenrolled from the party while serving their terms.

-In 2008, John Eder was elected to the Cumberland County Charter Commission.

-June to December 2009 marked a period when the most number of elected Greens in Portland (9) were serving simultaneously with overlapping terms, after Portland Charter Commission members were elected.

 For the rewriting of the Portland charter, Greens Anna Trevorrow and Ben Chipman won seats on the Portland Charter Commission in June 2009.
 The two successfully pushed to include instant run-off voting in the new charter.
 They also supported extending voting rights in municipal elections to legal non-citizens.
-Trevorrow lead the 2010 campaign while also running for the East End seat in the Maine House of Representatives.
-Non-citizen voting was narrowly defeated as was Trevorrow.